-Schwarzman Scholars is seeking high-caliber women and men who will represent the world’s next generation of leaders.
-The program is open to students and young professionals up to age 28 years old of any citizenship who are proficient in English and have obtained an undergraduate degree.
-For the second cohort, this once-in-a-lifetime opportunity will begin in Beijing in August 2017 at the newly constructed, state-of-the-art Schwarzman College.
+Schwarzman Scholars is seeking high-calibre men and women who will represent the world’s next generation of leaders.
+The programme is open to students and young professionals up to 28 years of age of any citizenship who are proficient in English and have obtained an undergraduate degree.
+For the third cohort, this once-in-a-lifetime opportunity will begin in Beijing in August 2018 at the state-of-the-art Schwarzman College.
 Visit schwarzmanscholars.org for additional information to begin the application process.

 Why should I go?

 Schwarzman Scholars spend a year living, learning, working and traveling with a select cohort of high-potential young leaders from around the globe, with visiting faculty from the world’s leading universities, and full-time faculty from Tsinghua, one of China’s leading universities.

 High-level mentors and internships in Beijing’s most influential multinational corporations, NGOs, government offices, and think tanks add a professional and practical dimension.
 The academic and professional development context is unparalleled and serves as a strong basis for future growth into leadership roles.

 The Schwarzman Scholars application process is open to candidates from any country and any academic field.
 Candidates must be between 18 and 28 years of age, and must be within one year of completing their undergraduate degree (or already have an undergraduate degree) at the time of application.
 English proficiency is required.
 All eligibility details are available online.